250+ Tools ReviewedUpdated Weekly

 After evaluating 15 data warehouses based on community adoption, search demand, review quality, and pricing accessibility, here are our top recommendations:

-3. Elasticsearch ranks highest with a composite score of 45.
+2. Neo4j ranks highest with a composite score of 70.
 It offers a free tier with paid plans from $0.00/mo.
-Distributed search and analytics engine for all types of data..
+Connect data as it's stored with Neo4j.
+Perform powerful, complex queries at scale and speed with our graph data platform..

 Across all 15 tools in this ranking, 15 offer a free tier and 6 are fully open-source.
 Scores are recalculated regularly as new data comes in — see our methodology below for details on how rankings are computed.